 You do not even know what I have in my heart, mind.
 You do not know and you do not care to find out.Share this quote

 I am not a commodity to be purchased from a marriage website just to be put for display in your house.
 I am not there to cook and clean your laundry for free; if that is all you require, kindly hire a maid.Share this quote

 I am looking for a friend with whom I can share my heart, my love, and my family.
 I promise to look after your family, but you need to take care of mine too.
 I am an Indian woman but sometimes I really feel like I shouldn't have been one.
 In a country where women are prayed to in temples, there are women who are raped and left to die.
 I live in fear as I do not know which moment I might be thrown acid at or kidnapped and sold into prostitution.

 Unsurprisingly, majority of Indian teens and women up to thirties suffer from depression.
 But of course, depression is just a mood, not an ailment.
 And it's just me PMS-ing, right?

-I live in a country where the highest court of law dismisses a petition saying marital rape cannot be criminalised as it might ruin the "sanctity of marriage".Share
+I live in a country where the highest court of law dismisses a petition saying marital rape cannot be criminalised as it might ruin the "sanctity of marriage".Share this quote

 I was talking to a friend the other day and realised how similar her tale sounded.
 And thus, I am dedicating this to all the parents and brothers out there.
 This is for all of us.
 We, who are going through the same dilemma, need to be strong and should power through.
 Every dark cloud has a silver lining, and sunshine will stream through after the darkest hour.